 How can you provide tenants with the flexible payment options they need, without exposing your company to legal and financial risks?
 Enlist the help of an accredited payments provider.
 The right solution allows tenants to pay rent and other fees electronically and supports multiple methods of payments, making tenant collections less stressful for everyone.

-Propertyware Payments is an electronic payment-processing platform that makes collecting rent and fees fast, easy and convenient.
+Propertyware Payments is an electronic rental payment-processing platform that makes collecting rent and fees fast, easy and convenient.
 With the ResidentDirect service, powered by RealPage Payments Services (RPPS), tenants will see a transaction fee that is charged when they pay on a self-service tenant portal.
 By shifting the responsibility for these extra costs away from your company, you can reduce operating expense while giving tenants convenient and affordable payment options.

 RPPS is PCI Compliant to help protect your business from legal risk.
 RPPS is also a licensed money services business registered with the U.S. Department of the Treasury and state banking regulators in 49 out of 50 states.
 As a result, RPPS has you covered even if you manage properties in multiple locations across the U.S.